 Bonding uses composite material similar to what is used for tooth-colored fillings.
 We start by removing any damaged or decayed tooth structure to make a sturdy platform for bonding.
-Then a light acid wash roughens the surface to improve bonding.
+Then, a light acid wash roughens the surface to improve bonding.

-The composite starts as a shapeable past, which we apply to the tooth then work into the desired shape.
+The composite starts as a shapeable paste, which we apply to the tooth then work into the desired shape.
 When it’s ready, we will shine a special light on it, which causes it to cure and harden.
 We might have to repeat these steps a few times to make sure it’s thoroughly hardened and built up.
 Then we will polish it to give it the lustre of natural tooth enamel.

 Limitations of Dental Bonding

 But while dental bonding is a great cosmetic solution, it does have limitations: